Escaping The Big Data Paradigm in Self-Supervised Representation Learning: Related Works

 \subsection{Masked Predictive Representation Learning}

 Masked Image Modeling (MIM), first introduced in BEiT \citep{bao2021beit}, draws inspiration from the success of BERT in NLP \citep{Devlin_BERTPO}.
 In this approach, an image is divided in non-overlapping patches and a subset of these patches is masked out.
 The model is tasked with reconstructing the masked regions, which encourages learning meaningful representations of visual features, akin to how BERT learns semantic dependencies in text.
-Since the introduction of MIM, various methods have explored different reconstruction targets, such as raw pixels \citep{he2022masked, xie2020unsupervised, xie_simmim_2022}, or patch-level tokens via a learned tokenizer \citep{bao2021beit, peng_beitv2_2022}.
-While these approaches have been effective in scaling self-supervised learning to larger datasets, they often lead to feature representations at a low-level of semantic abstraction.
-This is particularly problematic in fine-grained tasks, which require deeper more abstract representations for distinguishing between visually similar classes.
-Invariance-based pretraining methods that enforce similar embeddings for two or more views of the same image \citep{zhou2021ibot, oquab_dinov2_2024} have been combined with MIM objectives, to produce representations of a high semantic level.
-However, image views are typically constructed using a set of complex hand-crafted data augmentations that enforce strong biases that may be detrimental to certain downstream tasks \citep{assran2023self} and also may not generalize to other scientific domains \citep{huang_self-supervised_2023}.
+Since its introduction, MIM has been extended with different reconstruction targets, such as raw pixels \citep{he2022masked, xie2020unsupervised, xie_simmim_2022}, or patch-level tokens via learned tokenizers \citep{bao2021beit, peng_beitv2_2022}.
+While effective at scale, these approaches often produce low-level features that lack the semantic abstraction needed for fine-grained tasks.
+To address this, invariance-based methods (e.g., DINO, MoCo, SimCLR) \citep{zhou2021ibot, oquab_dinov2_2024} have been combined with MIM objectives, yielding more semantic features \citep{kong2023understanding}.
+However, these methods rely heavily on complex, hand-crafted augmentations, which can introduce biases detrimental to some downstream tasks \citep{assran2023self} and may not generalize well to other scientific domains \citep{huang_self-supervised_2023}.
+Unlike invariance-based methods such as DINO, SimSiam, or MoCo, which rely on multi-view augmentations and large memory/computation budgets, our approach is explicitly designed for practitioners in constrained-resource settings, where such methods are impractical.